Demetri0/gstranslate/README.md

 - Configure permissions (spreadsheet must be accessible by direct link);
 - Creates your translations, you may use so many pages in one spreadsheet as you wish;
 - Configure environment variables for gstranslate;
-- When your translations is ready, you run `gstranslate` and it generates you `json` files for each language for which you created column in google spreadsheet.
+- When your translations is ready, you run `npx gstranslate` and it generates you `json` files for each language for which you created column in google spreadsheet.

 ## Google Spreadsheet